benedict-svg/benedict-svg/README.md

 - JavaScript

 ## Current Projects
-- Website development (https://jabulanihq-qem2ydt8.manus.space/) — a website for a event planning company to increase their customers experience.
+- Website development (https://jabulanihq-qem2ydt8.manus.space/) — a website for a event planning company to improve their clients experience.

 ## How to Reach Me
 - Email: benifocuslandscaping@gmail.com